Chamomile Helps Arthritis, Blood Thinning and Oral Pain

 concluded that “curcumin and honey may serve as the preferred options for patients to prevent OM [oral mucositis].”

 Add 10 drops of chamomile essential oil to your favorite, gentle mouth rinse.
-Alternatively, make a tea or infusion using chamomile herb, let it cool to a comfortable temperature and rinse with it several times a day.
+Alternatively, make a tea or infusion using dried herb, let it cool to a comfortable temperature and rinse with it several times a day.
 Finally, drinking lukewarm or iced chamomile tea (even sweetened with honey) is an excellent way to get both internal benefits, as well as oral comfort.
 You can derive even more benefit if you add a drop of Lavender essential oil (or herb) to your tea, but doing this will make you sleepy.

 anxietyAnxiety for Healthcare Workers.